Podshot/MCEdit-Unified/README.md

 ## Running from source

 MCEdit is written in Python using a variety of open source modules.
 When developing it is recommended to use virtualenv to keep dependencies sane and for easy deployment.
-You'll need Python 2.7 at a minimum before getting started.
+You'll need Python 2.7 (Python 3 is not supported) at a minimum before getting started.
 Easy_install / pip is reccommended.

 Clone MCEdit using your github client of choice: